 But in different places of the shoe you will need to use different approaches of lasting.

-There is a difference in lasting of front part and back part of the shoe.
+There is a difference in shoe lasting of front part and back part of the footwear.

 All images were taken from my Ankle Boot course.